 When placing a call to our central phone number, our system gives you essential information and many options to choose from.
 By allowing you to choose at that point is much better than having you wait 15 minutes on the phone only to have someone tell you that you will have to be transferred.
 If you prefer not to hold, we have an excellent phone mail system which allows you leave a message and we will call you back.
-Dont forget our "app" to see if appointments are available.
-[Back to Top]
+You can also send us a message or schedule an appointment online through our portal.

 If your child requires additional labs, we will send him/her to an outside lab.
-Your insurance will dictate where your child can have labs done. this will be a separate bill.
+Your insurance will dictate where your child can have labs done.
+This will be a separate bill.
 Lab Results will be sent to the patient portal and an email will be sent to the guarantor email on file notifying you that results are in the patient portal.

 Insurance Related Questions

 Insurance companies use the referral system as a way of controlling costs and they impose strict guidelines on referrals.
 In most cases, the referral is made by a computer when we type in the information we know about you.
 After we do so, their referral computer will generally respond with a referral number.
 We will send a copy of your referral to your patient portal.
-Any questions for the referral coordinator, please send a message via the patient portal system.
+If you have any questions for the referral coordinator, please send a message via the patient portal system.